 Above the lowest floor, occupied by a narrow and dark prison dungeon, partly drowned in the ground and up to 13 meters high, on the next two floors were four-sided, vaulted rooms, connected by stairs in the thickness of the wall.
 Both were illuminated by small windows in the eastern wall, and heated by fireplaces in the southeast corner.
 The room on the first floor from the entrance side was preceded by a small vestibule, from which one could enter the above-mentioned stairs in the thickness of the wall, illuminated or actually ventilated through small openings.
 Stairs led to another small vestibule from which one could enter the second floor room or continue the stairs leading to the top of the tower.
 The room on the second floor was additionally equipped from the south with a small annex, also illuminated by a narrow window, perhaps serving as an alcove.
 The room on the first floor was probably a heated lobby, accessible from the outside and enabling access to the stairs leading to the room on the second floor, which, due to the presence of a small alcove, could have a residential character.
 The lack of latrines in the tower indicates that it was not planned to use these interiors as typical living quarters, but only as temporary rooms for garrison members guarding the prisoners kept in the dungeon.

 Today, the oldest objects on the castle hill are the gothic defensive tower and a fragment of the defensive wall.
 The tower is one of the first brick structures in Małopolska and one of the best preserved medieval castle towers in Poland.
+The remaining medieval buildings have not survived, some of them may have been completely destroyed during the hill slide due to the floods in the early 19th century (the present size of the hill is almost half the original size).
 The castle, which has been renovated in recent years, is now the seat of the museum.
 Opening hours and price list can be read on the official website here.

 Leksykon zamków w Polsce, red.
 L.Kajzer, Warszawa 2003.